GambitNash/gn-age-verify/readme.txt

 = 0.3.0 =
 * New: French and Italian translations
-* Tweak: Use strings for the textdomain and change to 'age-verify'
+* Tweak: Use strings for the textdomain and change to 'gn-age-verify'

 = 0.2.10 =
 * Fix: cookie duration now uses the corresponding setting